-Note: Projections of change in real gross domestic product (GDP) and projections for both measures of inflation are percent changes from the fourth quarter of the previous year to the fourth quarter of the year indicated.
+NoTE: Projections of change in real gross domestic product (GDP) and projections for both measures of inflation are percent changes from the fourth quarter of the previous year to the fourth quarter of the year indicated.
 PCE inflation and core PCE inflation are the percentage rates of change in, respectively, the price index for personal consumption expenditures (PCE) and the price index for PCE excluding food and energy.
 Projections for the unemployment rate are for the average civilian unemployment rate in the fourth quarter of the year indicated.
 Each participant's projections are based on his or her assessment of appropriate monetary policy.
 Longer-run projections represent each participant's assessment of the rate to which each variable would be expected to converge under appropriate monetary policy and in the absence of further shocks to the economy.
 The projections for the federal funds rate are the value of the midpoint of the projected appropriate target range for the federal funds rate or the projected appropriate target level for the federal funds rate at the end of the specified calendar year or over the longer run.
-The December projections were made in conjunction with the meeting of the Federal Open Market Committee on December 18-19, 2018.
-One participant did not submit longer-run projections for the change in real GDP, the unemployment rate, or the federal funds rate in conjunction with the December 18-19, 2018, meeting, and one participant did not submit such projections in conjunction with the March 19-20, 2019, meeting.
+The March projections were made in conjunction with the meeting of the Federal funds rate, or the federal funds rate in conjunction with the March 19-20, 2019, meeting, and one participant did not submit such projections in conjunction with the June 18-19, 2019, meeting.